CKURO.ART / Legal

 Send your notice to kuroninja@ckuro.cc with the subject line "DMCA Takedown Notice."

 We respond to all valid notices within 48 hours and will act on confirmed infringement within 5 business days.
-You will receive a confirmation when action has been taken.
+You'll get a confirmation when we act.

 What Your Notice Must Include